WELCOME

 Kathy is passionate about writing realistic, issue-based teen fiction that entertains while offering hope and healing.

-She also writes for adults and is launching her Christian suspense series with Dead Weight, the first title in the Abbi Kincaid series, releasing in fall 2024.
+She also writes for adults and is launching her Christian suspense series with Dead Weight, the first title in the Abbi Kincaid series.
 The series follows 24-year-old Abbi, a member of an underwater crime scene investigation team.

 To bring authenticity to her characters, Kathy has learned many of their skills—she’s tried whitewater rafting, earned scuba certification, and even rides a motorcycle.
 (But she draws the line at skydiving!)